 The current president of the Republic of Zimbabwe, Emmerson Mngangagwa was the country’s first Minister of State Security (1980-1988).
 Mnangagwa oversaw the Central Intelligence Organisation which fed the Fifth Brigade intelligence in the Gukurahundi massacres.
 Can he also be held accountable?

-- Johannesburg step-father arrested for statutory rape
+- Sharpeville teens arrested for rape of elderly woman

 How about the Fifth Brigade members and ZANU PF, are they not the perfect candidates to put the blame on?